Arizona Traffic Stops: Know your Rights

 - Avoid sudden movements.

-- Be respectful and police during your interactions.
+- Be respectful and polite during your interactions.

 Drivers can refuse to speak to the police, even without an attorney present.
 BUT, it is key to understand that a driver must state in a clear manner that they want an attorney, and don’t wish to speak to the police.